 Mentors, both formal and informal, are caring adults who build a stronger community for all of us through the simple act of spending time with a child.
 Whether through a conversation or a game of catch, caring adults contribute to children’s well-being by engaging and supporting them. .

 Mentors meet regularly with a child to provide support, advice, friendship, and constructive role modelling.

-Mentoring is valuable because it builds strong and healthy brains, and connects young people to resources that engage them in activities and relationships to support their growth and continued well-being.
-Mentoring gives children and youth positive role models who provide support, advice, and friendship.
+Mentoring builds strong and healthy brains, and connects young people to resources that engage them in activities and relationships to support their growth and continued well-being.

-Spending time interacting with a young person may seem simple, but science tells us that interactions with supportive adults build critical neural connections in the developing brain.
-Young people who have healthy, supportive relationships with adult mentors often do better in school, are better able to deal with bullies and stressful situations, and gain the social-emotional skills they need to set and reach goals.
-By creating a relationship based on trust and open communication, mentors help young people gain a sense of belonging, build self-confidence and learn new skills and passions.
+Science tells us that interactions with supportive adults build critical neural connections in the developing brain.
+Young people who have healthy, supportive relationships with adult mentors often do better in school, are better able to deal with bullies and stressful situations, and gain the social-emotional skills they need to be successful.
+Open and trusting relationships with mentors help young people gain a sense of belonging by building self-confidence as they learn new skills and passions.

 Why is Mentoring Important?

 Mentoring is a powerful way of lending support to a young person by teaching skills, listening to their perspectives and creating a sense of belonging.